johnrudolph/beast-master/rules.md

 - **Exploring**: When moving into a space that has no tile on it, you will discover what is there.
 Draw an Environment tile from the deck you built during Setup.
 - **Road Movement**: When moving into a space that already contains your Colossus or 1 of your Acolytes, you may continue onward to any adjacent space for free.
 If you have your Colossus or Acolytes in multiple adjacent spaces, move long distances using just 1 Movement.
 - **Spawn an Acolyte**: For the cost of 1 Movement, place an Acolyte from your hand onto your Colossus’s space.
 You may immediately move that Acolyte to an adjacent space for free using Road Movement.

+Of course, if you ever move into an Environment that has an Arrival effect, resolve this immediately when moving into it.
+These take effect, even if you are just passing through them using Road Movement.

 # Control
 You must control spaces in order to Reap them at the end of each Age.
 How do you control a space?